 TECH TALK: AtScale, Hive, Druid: A Match Made In Heaven

-The rapidly exploding demand for business intelligence on big data is nothing new – this trend is clearly indicated in the latest Big Data Maturity surveys (2015 and 2016).
+The rapidly exploding demand for business intelligence on big data is nothing new – this trend is clearly indicated in recent Big Data Maturity surveys.
 As shown in the graphic below, 75% of respondents are planning on deploying BI workloads on their big data platforms (with 73% of respondents already with some BI use cases deployed).

 A successful implementation of BI use cases on big data is dependent on several key functional and performance requirements.
 In this blog, we will take a look at how the innovative use of Apache Hive (backed by Druid indices) and AtScale uniquely satisfy these requirements.

 What’s Needed for BI on Big Data